Water Taking Permit Amendment for Alamos Gold - Island Gold District Exploration

 Official title: Alamos Gold Inc. - Permit to take water

-Open Regulations & Permits Environment & Climate Natural Resources
+Closed Regulations & Permits Environment & Climate Natural Resources

 Why This Matters

 Live near Dubreuilville or Wawa?
 This permit could affect local lakes and rivers for the next decade.
 Category 3 means the province considers this a high-risk water taking.
-If you fish, cottage, or rely on these waterways, you might want to weigh in.
+If you fish, paddle, or rely on these waterways, you might want to weigh in.

 What Could Change